Ben-C3012/Local-Storage-Vul-Exercise/README.md

     |   20  |  Peter Parker   |   spiderman    |

-### Step 2: XSS Attack
+### Step 2: XSS Attack ⚔
 Split into pairs.
-Your task is to simulate an XSS attack to steal your partner's token.
+Your task is to simulate an XSS attack to steal your partner's token 🔑

 Craft a URL with a reflected XSS payload that triggers a JavaScript alert with the token value.
 Send this URL to your partner via Slack.